1337/pop/README.md

-# Pop
+# POP (GPLv3)

-POP is a filesystem-based PHP database, allowing for object persistence without MySQL.
+POP is a filesystem-based PHP database, allowing for object persistence without MySQL (i.e. NoSQL).

 It is 100% compatible with [backbone.js](http://documentcloud.github.com/backbone/).

 ## Installing